Hermanya/hermanya.github.io/src/reviews/theming-styled-components-in-2019.md

 ```

-Where `primary` automatically resovles to `theme.colors.primary`.
+Where `primary` automatically resolves to `theme.colors.primary`.
 Nice!

 While this project has got a lot of positive feedback, it's very new and there is a lot of room for improvement.
-In particular there is one [Pull Request][$xstyled] that proposes to use a `$` character as an indicator for variables, SASS style.
-This would come in useful in ambigous situations such as `margin: 2;`, where it's not clear whether this is going to resolve to `2px` or `theme.space.2`.
+In particular, there is one [Pull Request][$xstyled] that proposes to use a `$` character as an indicator for variables, SASS style.
+This would come in useful in ambiguous situations such as `margin: 2;`, where it's not clear whether this is going to resolve to `2px` or `theme.space.2`.

-It's interesting that Xstyled started out as a [PR to styled system](https://github.com/styled-system/styled-system/pull/479), but it grew into something more.
+It's interesting that Xstyled started out as a [PR to Styled System](https://github.com/styled-system/styled-system/pull/479), but it grew into something more.

-## Theme-ui
+## Theme UI

-Not very long after Xstyled came out, Brent Jackson showed the world Theme-UI.
+Not very long after Xstyled came out, Brent Jackson showed the world Theme UI.

-It's a themeing solution for React apps built with MDX + Emotion + Styled System + Typography.js.
+It's a theming solution for React apps built with MDX + Emotion + Styled System + Typography.js.
 Keep in mind that Styled Components are very similar to Emotion, which is why I'm including Theme UI in this post.

 ```jsx
 import { ThemeProvider, Styled } from 'theme-ui'